 As any seasoned hiker will know, when you're out on the trail, you need to be prepared for all eventualities.
-Getting yourself a robust, reliable travel insurance policy is the first step to covering all your bases and should be an essential part of any trekking preparations.
+Getting yourself a robust, reliable travel insurance policy is the first step to covering all your bases.

-Holiday Extras provides comprehensive cover for hiking holidays at a reasonable price, so you can strike out into the unknown with the assurance that we've got your back.
+Holiday Extras provides comprehensive cover for hiking holidays, so you can strike out into the unknown with the assurance that we've got your back.

 Our Hiking cover includes: